airpartners/logger/test/README.md

 # Test
-This folder contains test code associated with the development features for and debugging of the components of the sensor box.
+This folder contains test code associated with developing features for and debugging the components of the sensor box.

 The scripts assume that the raspberry pi has environment variables set for the switching period, valve serial port, and MCPC serial port.
 To set those values,